Investigating the relationship between graph eigenvector ordering and the signal processing dual

-We generate a pair of ER graphs in $G(N,p)$ with distinct eigen values, and apply the algorithms above to compute the dualness of this pair.
-This exercise is repeated for about $100$ times and the average is computed.
-A plot of this average trace objective vs $N$ is shown for both the algorithms in Figure \ref{fig:figure1}.
+In this section, we validates our algorithms to compute the approximate values of $\Du(\G_1,\G_2)$ by comparing the obtained values with a duality-based upper bound.
+We generate a pair of Erd\H{o}s-R\'{e}nyi (ER) graphs in $G(N,p)$ with distinct eigenvalues and apply the algorithms above to compute the approximate dualness of this pair.
+This exercise is repeated about $100$ times, and the average is computed.
+A plot of this average trace objective vs. $N$ is shown for both the algorithms in Figure \ref{fig:figure1}.

-To evaluate the performance of CD (Algorithm \ref{alg:altmax}), we compute an upper bound on the objective in \eqref{eq:dualness-trace-form} by evaluating it's dual.
-If we consider the diagonal entries of $D_1,D_2$ as variables, we see that the objective is a quadratic form, and can be expressed as $x^\He W x$ for
+To evaluate the performance of CD (Algorithm \ref{alg:altmax}), we compute an upper bound on the objective in \eqref{eq:dualness-lb1} by evaluating its dual.
+If we consider the diagonal entries of $D_1, D_2$ as variables, we see that the objective is a quadratic form and can be expressed as $x^\He W x$ for

-The problem in \eqref{eq:dualness-trace-form} is thus equivalent to maximizing $x^\He W x$ when the elements of $x$ are restricted to be complex units.
+The problem in \eqref{eq:dualness-lb1} is thus equivalent to maximizing $x^\He W x$ when the elements of $x$ are restricted to be complex units.
 When $x$ is forced to be real, the entries of $x$ can only be $\pm 1$, reducing this problem to the max cut problem \cite{bollobas2013modern}.
-The dual of this problem can be checked to be the SDP \cite{boyd2004convex}

-By weak duality, $\mathfrak{u}$ gives an upper bound to the optimal value in \eqref{eq:dualness-trace-form}.
-From Fig \ref{fig:figure1} we observe the plot for CD follows the plot for DUP very closely - the co-ordinate descent based algorithm performs near-optimally for values of $N$ from $10$ to $50$.
+The dual of this problem can be checked to be an SDP \cite{boyd2004convex}, solving which gives us an upper bound to the optimal value in \eqref{eq:dualness-lb1}.
+From Fig \ref{fig:figure1}, we observe the plot for CD follows the plot for DUP very closely - the coordinate descent based algorithm performs near-optimally for values of $N$ from $10$ to $50$.

-We observe that both the algorithms converge fairly fast.
-For e.g. with $N=20$, we observe the algorithms converge within $5$ (for CD) and $15$ (for CDPM) iterations for most initializations.
-The limit point however does depend on the initialization, so the algorithm does get stuck on local maxima.
-To evaluate the performance in Fig \ref{fig:figure1} the best solution among 200 initializations was picked.
+Figure \ref{fig:figureiter} shows the convergence of proposed algorithms (the difference between successive iterations, averaged over initial conditions and problem input).
+We observe that both algorithms converge fairly fast.
+For e.g. with $N=30$, we observe the algorithms converge within $15$ (for CD) and $10$ (for CDPM) iterations for most initializations.
+However, the limit point does depend on the initialization, so the algorithm does get stuck on local maxima.
+To evaluate the performance in Fig \ref{fig:figure1}, the best solution among $200$ initializations was picked.